 1 Slice Sharp Cheddar Cheese

 Salt and Pepper

 Toast english muffin.
 Meanwhile, get a small microwave safe cereal bowl.
 Rinse with water and leave wet.
-Spray with cooking spray.
+Coat lightly with Olive Oil.
 Break egg into bowl.
 Cover with paper towel.
 Microwave on full power for about 30 seconds or until done.
 Place egg and cheese on toasted muffin, add salt and pepper (cayenne pepper if you like a little kick) and enjoy!

 Fat: 10 g

 Carbs: 27 g